 Here is the approximate timeline for selecting fall mentors:

-- March 17: Mentors selected for hire will be notified via e-mail
+- February 20: Mentors selected for the scholarship will be notified via e-mail

 NOTE: Dates marked with an asterisk (*) are tentative and subject to change.